 Let me give some examples.

 Virtually every visitor to Cambodia goes to see the ancient Buddhist/Hindu temples near Siem Reap, the most famous of which is Angkor Wat.
-Unless you’re on a “get off the bus, get on the bus” tour where you’re schedule is tightly controlled, tradition absolutely demands that you photograph this famous temple complex at sunrise, beautifully reflected in the dark pool which guards the entrance, even though, as the 659,659 photos on FLIKR attest, the blue sky is often obscured by rain clouds or the constant haze that blankets much of southeast Asia.
+Unless you’re on a “get off the bus, get on the bus” tour where your schedule is tightly controlled, tradition absolutely demands that you photograph this famous temple complex at sunrise, beautifully reflected in the dark pool which guards the entrance, even though, as the 659,659 photos on FLIKR attest, the blue sky is often obscured by rain clouds or the constant haze that blankets much of southeast Asia.

 Because it’s written in stone in all the guidebooks, literally thousands of tourists in Siem Reap will set their alarms each evening to rise in the dark and lug their tripods and selfie sticks through the night mist for a chance to leave their footprints on Angkor Wat’s shore.
 Those who arrive before 4 am can usually get a front row position.
 Those sleepy heads that don’t make it until 4:45 am are guaranteed to be at least five rows back, all because they stopped for a wake-up coffee to go.

 Once everyone is in place there’s not much to do but stand and wait for a couple of hours, chatting with the other travellers (“Hey, you’re from Britain?
 My cousin lives in London; do you know him?”) and praying that the night’s dark blanket will eventually be thrown off in favour of a cloudless sky.